-Using our extensive knowledge, practical experience and broad network, we aim to contribute to the development of an international policy and legal environment that incentivises responsible business practices and promotes freedom of association for garment workers in their respective countries.
+Using our extensive knowledge, practical experience and broad network, we aim to contribute to the development of an international policy and legal environment that promotes responsible business practices and freedom of association for garment workers in their respective countries.
 We envision a smart mix/ regulatory framework that enables workers’ rights and aligns with UNGPs and OECD guidelines.

-Fair Wear’s approach to lobbying and advocacy
+Fair Wear’s approach to policy engagement

 Here are some of our positions, statements, letters, and reactions to diverse policy proposals: